Glossary

 Spot market

-A market that offers swapping assets at the spot price. eg. Uniswap.
+A market that offers swapping assets at a spot price. eg. Uniswap.

 Tokenized NFT position